cyx-1/cookiecutter/simple_python/{{cookiecutter.project_name}}/README.md

 - useful reference information
     - Install packages using requirements.txt: "python -m pip install -r requirements.txt"
     - Uninstall all packages mentioned in requirements.txt: "python -m pip uninstall -r requirements.txt -y"
+    - Don't use this
         - Freeze package version into requirements.txt: "python -m pip freeze > requirements.txt"
+    - Use this instead
+        - install pip-tools via pipx
+        - run pip-compile in a folder that contains requirements.in
+            - this would use the top-level packages mentioned in requirements.in to generate an annotated requirements.txt
     - Update pre-commit packages: pre-commit autoupdate
     - version kept at __init__.py